 The questions I get on most discovery calls.
 If yours is not here, it will be the first one I cover.

 Pick whichever fits.
 Most engagements start with conversion tracking because everything else depends on it, but if your tracking is already in good shape I can start anywhere.
-I will tell you on the discovery call whether you actually need what you think you need.
+I will tell you on the discovery call whether you need what you think you need.

 What is the minimum engagement?